 Some people do not understand the value of condo insurance.
-In general, condominium owners own their condo units outright.
-At the same time, they have a shared interest and ownership in the amenities the property offers, such as hallways, pools, fitness centers, etc.
+In general, condominium owners own their condo unit outright, while they have a shared interest and ownership in the amenities offered by the property, such as hallways, pools, fitness centers, etc.

 Consider the value of interior structures in the condo, as well as the value of any recent upgrades you have made – for example, new flooring or new countertops that you have just installed.